victormindrila/victor-s-shop/README.md

 A single page application created for managing the e-commerce data stored in the firebase database.
 Built with React.js, React Router, Redux and Bulma CSS.

 ### Functions:
-    * sign in and sign up with firebase auth / front side and server side validation
+* Sign in and sign up with firebase auth / front side and server side validation
     * view all users / view user / delete user
     * view all categories / create, read, update, delete a category
     * view all products / create, read, update, delete a product